Dr Ian Vaughan

 My research focuses on the processes that shape communities over ecological and evolutionary timescales, and how they respond to environmental change.
 Much of this focusses upon river systems, for their rich diversity, importance and because they are an excellent model system for asking general ecological questions.
 This encompasses processes acting across a wide range of scales, from individual trophic interactions and food resource dynamics, through management interventions, land cover and fluvial geomorphology, to large-scale climatic effects.
 A variety of approaches is used to address these questions, including novel field studies, analysis of large data sets, null models, network analysis, experiments and molecular analyses.

 I read Biology at Bristol University (1997–2000) before making the trip over the Severn bridge to Cardiff to undertake a PhD (2000–4) with Prof. Steve Ormerod.
-The PhD focused on the methods used to predict animal and plant distribution patterns, with river birds as a model system.
+The PhD focused on species distribution modelling, with river birds as a model system.
 Two years of post-doctoral work in Cardiff followed, contributing to the understanding of how ecology interacts with physical habitat in rivers.

 Null model analysis of ecological networks